 The Bible later states in Job 2:11 that Job did not sin with his lips, even though he was in a place of despair.
 Grieving is not a sin, it is is part of our healing process.
 Psalm 34:18 declares, “God is close to the brokenhearted.”
 If your life is in pieces, God wants to be close to you.

-We serve a God who is touched by the feeling of our infirmities (Hebrews 4:15).
+We serve a God who is touched with the feeling of our infirmities (Hebrews 4:15).

 Every time you have endured a loss, heartache, and even betrayal—God shares your pain.
 Every time you have shed a tear and cried out to the Lord, it is as though God is sitting right beside you, holding you in your darkest times.